 Food and Drug production

 Neither mold nor mildew is pleasant to our health and property.
-If any growth which seems to mold or mildew, it is better to remove it as early as possible rather than spotting the difference.
-The reason for taking quick and strict action against mold, or mildew is that both are fungus which is harmful to our health.
-Although mildew is a less threat as compared to mold growth, still it is necessary to remove it as soon as possible from the indoor environments.
+If any growth seems to mold or mildew, it is better to remove it as early as possible rather than spotting the difference.
+The reason for taking quick and strict action against mold or mildew is that both are fungus which is harmful to our health.
+Although mildew is a less threat as compared to mold growth, still it is necessary to remove it as soon as possible from the indoor environment.

 Minor mildew or mold growth can be removed by using commercial cleaners or disinfectants.
 However, a considerable mold or mildew growth can cause a problem and might require a professional to help in removal.
 The best way to prevent fungus grow is to conduct household bleaching or using deep cleaning agents after a regular interval of time

-The conditions which help mold or mildew growth do not occur in properly designed, installed, operated and maintained systems.
-While on the other hand, the environments where the water is allowed to accumulate in the systems, conditions can occur which promote fungus growth in the air handling duct system, whether it is unlined or lined.
+The conditions which help mold or mildew growth do not occur in properly designed, installed, operated, and maintained systems.
+While on the other hand, in the environments where the water is allowed to accumulate in the systems, conditions can occur which promote fungus growth in the air handling duct system, whether it is unlined or lined.
 You must have to protect your home from mold or mildew growth and the condition which promotes their growth to prevent dangerous reactions related to your health.